-Jesus refers to the members of His church by using a term of endearment that found in Luke 12:32, calling us His “little flock.”
+Jesus refers to the members of His church by using a term of endearment, found in Luke 12:32, calling us His “little flock.”
 How greatly the Lord loves all those who have placed themselves under His care.
 Jesus uses this term affectionately and with great compassion.
 Sheep are the most helpless and often the dumbest animals in the world.
-They will follow each other to their death, right off the edge of a cliff.
-Sheep must have a shepherd to lead them, otherwise they will not be able to find water or food and they will die.
+They will follow each other, to their death, right off the edge of a cliff.
+Sheep must have a shepherd to lead them; otherwise they will not be able to find water or food, and they will die.
 It is well known among shepherds that if a sheep falls over, it often cannot get back up without help.
-A term that shepherd’s frequently use to describe a sheep that is unable right itself is, downcast.
-When David wrote in Psalms 42:5, “Why are you downcast O my soul,” he was remembering the many times that he had to help one of the sheep turn itself back onto its feet.
+A term shepherds frequently use to describe a sheep that is unable to right itself is downcast.
+When David wrote in Psalms 42:5, “Why are you downcast, O my soul,” he was remembering the many times he had to help one of the sheep turn itself back onto its feet.
 In David’s personal hour of discouragement, he was thinking of those moments when recovery seemed impossible.

 Psalms 43:5 Why are you cast down, O my soul?
 And why are you disquieted within me?
 Hope in God; For I shall yet praise Him, The help of my countenance and my God.

 As a shepherd who had spent many days and nights alone with the sheep, David was well acquainted with their frailty.
-He had seen the sheep who had fallen over and felt deep compassion for their vulnerable condition.
-In observing the sheep, David likely considered his own helplessness when times of discouragement arrived and he felt hopeless.
+He had seen the sheep fallen over and felt deep compassion for their vulnerable condition.
+In observing the sheep, David likely considered his own helplessness, when times of discouragement arrived, and he felt hopeless.
 As he prayed, the Lord would turn him right side up and remind him of the Love of God.